 Trade effluent discharges vary in relation to process changes and can include high and low flows.
 EMS are experts in selecting the best available technology including MCERTS solutions for varying flow conditions.

 Water samples must be available from the previous 24-hour period for testing at any time by your regulating authority.
 Refrigerated automatic water samplers are often used to prevent bacteriological degradation of samples and to ensure a representative sample is always available.

 Based on your requirements and those set by your consenting authority, EMS will advise on the most cost-effective option.
 In England and Wales, EMS provides MCERTS certified automatic samplers that meet the Environment Agency’s current requirements.

 As part of a trade effluent consent, the continuous measurement of pH and temperature may be required.
 Sensors and probes which integrate with the flow meter and sampler arrangement are supplied for this purpose.

 In order to obtain accurate, reliable and continuous data, trade effluent monitoring equipment must be regularly maintained.
 Neglect of this type of equipment can result in higher trade effluent charges or even fines, prosecution and reduced equipment life and performance.
 EMS provides proactive trade effluent maintenance services tailored to your requirements.

 Unsure about what and how much is being discharged from your site?

-Short term flow and load surveys may be driven by a requirement to identify the impact of your processes on the effluent being discharged from site and how to improve them in line with your discharge consent.
+Short term flow and load (quality) surveys may be driven by a requirement to identify the impact of your processes on the effluent being discharged from site and how to improve them in line with your discharge consent.
 Improving processes and effluent quality, or reducing the throughput of water, can significantly reduce your trade effluent bills making a clear business case for action.
 For more information see our Flow and Load Survey page.

-Related Case Studies
+Related Case Study